 I was worried that if I posted on mindfulness and grief you might get the impression I am a new-age, raw-foodist who has all the time in the world to read, do yoga, and meditate in an ashram.
-So if you don't mind, before we get going I'd like to get a few things straight – although I have been known to read Nagarjuna, do yoga and meditate; I have more often been known to drink beer, get sucked into all-day Law and Order marathons, cover my house with to-do lists to try to keep my life straight, and change into my yoga clothes only to decide to go to brunch instead.
+So if you don't mind, before we get going I'd like to get a few things straight – although I have been known to read Nagarjuna, do yoga, and meditate; I have more often been known to drink beer, get sucked into all-day Law and Order marathons, cover my house with to-do lists to try to keep my life straight, and change into my yoga clothes only to decide to go to brunch instead.

 Mindfulness and Grief

 When thoughts come up, notice them, identify them, and let them go.
 You may be shocked by the constant flow of thoughts that pull your focus away from the present moment.
-Everything from what that clicking sound is, to what you will have for dinner, to regret for something you did or didn't do, to pain around your loss and loneliness, and everything in between.
-At first letting these thoughts go may seem difficult – how can you let a thought go???
+Everything from what that clicking sound is, to what you will have for dinner, to regret something you did or didn't do, to pain around your loss and loneliness, and everything in between.
+At first, letting these thoughts go may seem difficult – how can you let thoughts go?

 Like everything, this takes practice.
-As the thought of what is for dinner comes into your mind, it may quickly start to spiral – what do we have in the fridge?
+As the thought of what is for dinner comes into your mind, you may start thinking – what do we have in the fridge?
 Did I remember to pick up peppers at the store for that recipe?
 Oh wait, I can't make that anyway because we don't have cumin.
 Oh no, Jim's friend is coming over too.
 Does he have any food allergies?
 And on and on and on.
-Suddenly you have completely lost track of your breathing.
+Suddenly you have entirely lost track of your breathing.

-After both the losses of my dad and my sister's boyfriend I found driving an impossible task.
+After both the losses of my dad and my sister's boyfriend, I found driving an impossible task.
 I would get in the car and be flooded with tears.
 This went on for not days or weeks, but months.
 Even when I felt in control in other areas, the car always set me off.